eloj/radix-sorting/README.md

 In practice, repeated allocation and deallocation of the same-sized block is likely to be immaterial, especially when there is little other pressure on the memory allocator during the benchmark.

-Because we're sorting random data, the column-skipping optimization is very unlikely to kick in, so while the benchmark is realistic, it is by no means a best-case scenario.
+Because we're sorting random data, the column-skipping optimization and pre-sorted detection is extremely unlikely to kick in, so while the benchmark is realistic, it is by no means a best-case scenario.

 ## <a name="esoterics"></a> Esoterics